The definition and importance of customer lifetime value (LTV)

 LTV can be measured to indicate the health and success of your business as a whole.
 Use it to gain value and insight into a broad range of focus areas, including:

 Researching and identifying high-value customers will provide critical customer insight into who you should be catering to and how.
 On the flip side, understanding low-value customers also provides insight into potential improvements to business focus and resource allocation.

 Understanding the product preferences of your best/highest value customers provides direction to future design and service offerings.
 Unlike other profit strategies, which can be time-consuming and only work in the short term, this strategy will yield benefit to your business in the long term.

 Targeting prospects that look like your best customers will yield lower Costs Per Acquisition (CPAs).
 Once you recognize the characteristics of your most successful (read: valuable) segment of customers, finding and attracting them to your business will be much easier.
 Plus, the longer you can retain a customer, the lower your overall CPA.

 Gaining a new customer is much more expensive than retaining an existing one, which reinforces the importance of customer lifetime value.
-Use the LTV to understand how to grow the value of your existing customer base.
+Use the LTV to understand how to grow the lifetime value of your existing customer base.
 This strategy will ensure repeat purchases, reactivation of customers already in your reach, and ultimately, more revenue for your business.